 The worst mistake an Agile practitioner can do is an attempt to standardize the practices across different teams.
-Unfortunately, it is the most common mistake found among the Agile practitioners inspired from the standardized models like CMMI and ISO which believe in repetition of practices across various projects.
+Unfortunately, it is the most common mistake found among the Agile practitioners inspired by the standardized models like CMMI and ISO which belief in repetition of practices across various projects.

 I do not feel ashamed to admit that I was one of those practitioners.
 I rather take it as a pride to realize it quickly and allow the flexibility in practices among different teams.

 With a success story and a model that worked in one of the projects, it is a general temptation to replicate it in the other projects.
 Although it looks good apparently not to change a winning strategy this approach overlooks a very significant factor i.e. diversity of the team psychologies.
 While one team prefers certain practice or in a certain way, another might not be at comfort with it.
 Without teams feeling at home and owning the process, you cannot do any wonders being a process guy.

 Team psychologies are most often led by the technical leads’ psychology.
 They are the opinion leaders.
 They have their own style of working which reflects in the team to a certain extent.

 We recently faced an interesting situation that is worth sharing with the “wanna bees” Agile organizations.

 We were following very similar practices among two different products with two different teams having different technical leads, product owners, and the team members.
 Both of the technical leads are regarded as equally competent and committed with their roles.
 But I started getting feedback from the top management that one of the technical leads does not look in command of the situation and is not as intimately involved with the product as the other lead.